DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We think that making it easier and quicker to reject an application will increase the chance of users giving useful feedback.

-Using checkboxes also means we’re able to show all possible reasons on one page.
-At the moment, if ‘no’ was answered for every yes-no question, the user would be taken to a page with a free text ‘other’ field.
+Using checkboxes also means we’ll be able to show all possible categories on one page, including ‘other’.
+At the moment ‘other’ is shown on a second page if the user answers no to all the other categories.

 ### Showing reasons in the order they’re checked